Clinic-Savers/clinic-savers/README.md

 add process of user journey (order in which the pages will be accessed)

 <br><br>
-For the frontend files to function, clinic-savers repository has to be saved in the webroot
+For the frontend files to function, clinic-savers repository has to be saved in the webroot.

 ![Location of clinic-savers](clinicsaversloc.jpg)